fbpx

 It’s Impolite to Discuss Politics at Work – But What About Values?

 Values related quote by Albert EinsteinMany people are living in a state of provoked anxiety and sadness.
 Sometimes it’s been due to events such as the fallout from the niqab debate during the 2015 federal election in Canada.
-Going farther from home, it has involved hate crimes following Brexit in the UK or surrounding the US Presidential Election in 2016 and the aftermath.
+Going further from home, it has involved hate crimes following Brexit in the UK or surrounding the US Presidential Election in 2016 and the aftermath.
 For example, the White Nationalists’ demonstration in Charlottesville, VA or other hate crimes).
 In all cases, the targeted people, Muslims, immigrants, Blacks, Mexicans, people with disabilities, Jews, and members of the LGBTQ+ community, have been made to feel inferior and unwelcome.
 These issues have been awkward to discuss because they have been linked to politics … and we’ve been conditioned to avoid talking about that subject.
 The assumption is that it’s impolite (and unwise) to talk about politics or religion.

 OK, fine, most of us can agree that politics and religion have no place at work.
 But what about values?
 Can we explore our values at work?
 Are we allowed to talk about tolerance?
 Racism?
 How about inclusion?
 Double standards?
 Harassment? … Even fear?